sea scape

 One of our saildrives actually had metal pieces in the oil drain.
 This was after 'the salesman' provided evidence that it was a reconditioned saildrive, fitted only a few months previous in Fiji.

-marine first aid
+Insurers & first aid

-autopilot redundancy
+Autopilot redundancy

 I was asked by my electrician 'why do you want a second autopilot installed?'